 Dispose of Gift Boxes Carefully

 After gift-giving is completed, many families dispose of wrapping paper and packaging as quickly as possible.
 Boxes that held appliances, video game consoles, and other entertainment-related gifts end up on the side of the road.
 Most burglars only have a small idea about what they might find when breaking into a house.
 However, leaving gift packages out in the open can act as a commercial for your new, expensive items.
 We recommend taking steps to prevent this from happening to you.
-For example, taking your post-holiday collection of holiday-related boxes and packaging directly to the dump will prevent “window-shopping” thieves from targeting your home.
-At this point, we’ve looked at several steps you can take to protect gifts in your home.
+For example, taking your collection of holiday-related boxes and packaging directly to the dump will prevent “window-shopping” thieves from targeting your home.
+At this point, we’ve looked at several security tips related to the gifts in your home.
 Let’s also examine some basic tips for keeping your home safe during your holiday travels.

 Take Basic Precautions if You Travel